Novachrono-DEVIL/follow-along-ecommerce/README.md

 - Next we will display the address user selected to deliver
 - Display the total value of the cart
 - Place order button at the bottom.

+### Milestone 25

+- Create an endpoint that will receive the products, user, address details
+- Storing order details in mongodb order collection

+### Milestone 26

+- Created an endpoint that will receive the user mail.

+### Milestone 27

+- Created an my-orders page
+- Added my-orders page in navbar for better navigation